The List of Leading Object-Oriented Programming Languages

-There are many different types of object-oriented programming languages that all use slightly different syntaxes but share the same general concepts.
+There are many different languages that support object-oriented programming - all use slightly different syntaxes yet share the same general OOP concepts.
 In our blog, we will go through a list of object-oriented programming languages that are most prevalent today.

-Object-oriented programming is the best way to create complex computer programs.
+Object-oriented programming is exceptionally suited for designing and building complex computer programs.
 These are usually large programs that solve complicated problems.
 That’s because object-oriented programming helps us break down the problem into manageable chunks, like “persons” and “calculations.”
 The program can then use each of these manageable chunks of code to do its thing.

-Two basic building blocks of object-oriented programming are classes and objects.
+The four basic building blocks of object-oriented programming are classes, objects, methods, and attributes.

 Classes

-A class is a template for creating objects.
-It defines the data and behavior that all objects of that type will share.
-In object-oriented programming, you create classes by defining a set of properties and methods.
-Properties are like instance variables, except all objects of a class share them.
-Methods are like functions, except objects can invoke them.
+A class can act as a blueprint for creating objects.
+It encapsulates data and behaviors that all instances of that type will exhibit.
+In object-oriented programming, classes are defined by specifying a set of properties and methods.
+Each object maintains its own set of attribute values in the class.

 Objects